zdimension/blog/_drafts/everyone-gets-bidirectional-bfs-wrong.md

 In the third graph, finding a path would be like finding a **train route** between two cities.
 For example, to go from Paris to Milan, you could take the train from Paris to Rome, then from Rome to Milan.
 The path would be <code>Paris → Rome → Milan</code>.
 This path has a length of 2.
 Of course, you could also go through Brussels and Berlin, that would be a valid path, but it would not be the shortest.

-In real life, graphs can contain a multitude of additional information, like the cost of going from one node to another (which, here, would be the time it takes to travel between two cities), in which case the graph is said to be **weighted**, and the shortest path ends up not simply being the path that has the fewest edges, but the one that has the smallest sum of costs.
+In real life, graphs can contain a multitude of additional information, like the cost of going from one node to another (which, here, could be the time it takes to travel between two cities, or the amount of fuel needed, or the cost of a train ticket, etc), in which case the graph is said to be **weighted**, and the shortest path ends up not simply being the path that has the fewest edges, but the one that has the smallest sum of costs.

 In any case, here, we'll mostly be interested in undirected, unweighted graphs, such as the third one here (so, assume this is what "graph" means from now on).
 TODO ??

 ## Searches & Traversals

-An interesting (to me, maybe to you) question we can ask ourselves about a given graph is: what are the possible ways to visit all the nodes in the graph?
+An interesting (to me, hopefully to you) question we can ask ourselves about a given graph is: what are the possible ways to visit all the nodes in the graph?
 This is called a **traversal**.

-There are two common ways to traverse a graph, which are kind of the dual of each other: **depth-first search** (DFS) and **breadth-first search** (BFS).
+There are two common ways to traverse a graph, which are kind of each other's dual: **depth-first search** (DFS) and **breadth-first search** (BFS).

 <style>
     .algo-viewer-inner {